CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 With NetQ, you can monitor EVPN performance across the network:

-- Network Services|All EVPN Sessions
+- Network Services/All EVPN Sessions
     - Small: view number of nodes running EVPN service and number of alarms
     - Medium: view number of nodes running EVPN service, number of sessions, and number of alarms
     - Large: view number of nodes running EVPN service, number of sessions, number of VNIs, switches with the most sessions, and alarms